RasaraThathsarana/Loan-Default-Prediction-Using-Machine-Learning/README.md

 - [Lab Report](210170G_report.pdf)
 - [Python Notebook](210170G_notebookipynb)
-- you can find dataset here[here](https://drive.google.com/drive/folders/13ia5PyRPJiJ3571jJ-j17xXgc-MWQkSX?usp=sharing)
+- you can find dataset here [here](https://drive.google.com/drive/folders/13ia5PyRPJiJ3571jJ-j17xXgc-MWQkSX?usp=sharing)

 ## Project Overview
 This project is part of the **CS3111 - Introduction to Machine Learning** course.
 The objective of this lab is to build a machine learning model to predict loan defaults using a dataset provided by a finance company in the United States.
 The primary focus is on feature engineering, data preprocessing, and model development using the XGBoost algorithm.